 All of these courses are are online and all have synchronous live components.
-Until classes begin on 31 August I am willing to attempt to make room (about 5 more for each class) for UF registered undergraduate students.
-BSC3307C Climate Change Biology can be taken as a graduate course with the permission of your graduate advisor.
-Contact me by email (smulkey [at] ufl.edu) if you want to enroll and … Continue reading Courses on Climate Change and Sustainability at the University of Florida – fall 2020
+Until classes begin on 11 January I am willing to make room for UF registered undergraduate students.
+BSC3307C Climate Change Biology can be taken as a graduate course with the permission of your graduate advisor and is mostly asynchronous.
+Contact me by email (smulkey [at] ufl.edu) if you want to enroll and … Continue reading Courses by Stephen Mulkey on Climate Change at the University of Florida – spring 2021

 I am preparing to give a presentation at the Association of Environmental Studies and Sciences annual meeting in Orlando in the spring.
 The following is an essay that will form the basis of my presentation.

 Higher education is undergoing an accelerating transformation driven by financing and student demography.
 At the same moment in history, our species is facing rapidly cascading unprecedented crises of climate change and sustainability.
 Although considered by most to be part of the Public Trust, public colleges and universities are no longer funded as such.
 As budgets have become tighter, many states are experiencing a decline in available students.
 Although the challenges facing students today include traditional concerns such as preparing for a career, learning transferable skills, and getting good grades, over recent decades these changes have influenced the character and viability of the college experience.
 Career pathways have become more diverse, expensive, and confusing.
 Higher education has responded to our environmental imperative in a fitful and inconsistent manner.
 There are no common standards for ecological literacy.
 Continue reading “A confluence of crises in higher education”

 A version of this appeared in Medium 17 July 2018.

 A fully integrated complex adaptive system.
 Angel Oak, S. Carolina